oluceps/vaultix/doc/flake-module.md

 + **string (Recommend)**, of **absolute path** to your local age identity.
 Thus it can avoid loading identity to nix store.

 + **path**, relative to your age identity in your configuration repository.
-Note that writting path directly will copy your private key into nix store, with **Global READABLE**.
+Note that writing path directly will copy your private key into nix store, with **Global READABLE**.

 > [!CAUTION]
-> Writting **path** directly will copy your private key into local nix store, with **Global READABLE**.
+> Writing **path** directly will copy your private key into local nix store, with **Global READABLE**.
 Set path is safe **only** while your private key cannot be directly accessed, such as storing in yubikey or complex passphrase protected.

 This is *the identity* that could decrypt all of your secret, take care of it.